 -Visitors who saw a news report or press release about your company

 -Visitors who asked friends for recommendations

-The third source and this is by far the most valuable and powerful source of traffic, is owned traffic.
+The third source, which is by far the most valuable and powerful source of traffic, is owned traffic.
 This source is also often ignored.
 Owned traffic is traffic that comes from your owned audience.
-That could be in the form of an email list, YouTube or podcast subscribers, social media followers, etc. This is your list of people who already know, like, and trust you and that you can market to at any time.
+That could be an email list, YouTube or podcast subscribers, social media followers, etc. This is your list of people who already know, like, and trust you and to whom you can market at any time.

 -Visitors who received an email and are on your list

 -Visitors who follow you on social media who clicked a link you shared